Index of Governance and Public Policy in Disaster Risk Management

 Prevalent Vulnerability Index

-The Prevalent Vulnerability Index, PVI, characterizes the country's prevailing vulnerability conditions in terms of exposure in prone areas, socio-economic fragility and lack of resilience; these aspects favor the direct physical impact and the indirect and intangible impact in case of a threatening phenomenon.
+The Prevalent Vulnerability Index, PVI, characterizes a country's existing vulnerability conditions in terms of exposure in disaster-prone areas, socio-economic fragility and limited resilience capacity.
+These items provide a measure of direct as well as indirect and intangible impacts of hazards.

-Select the country, countries or regions you would like to compare
+Select one or more countries or regions to compare

 General Framework of Governance for DRM

-This refers to the regulatory foundation suitable for the organization and coordination of DRM in each country, the availability of resources, and the establishment of adequate data and citizen participation mechanisms, as well as mechanisms for the monitoring and evaluation of DRM.
+This refers to the appropriate regulatory basis for the organization and coordination of DRM in each country, the availability of resources to implement DRM processes, and the establishment of adequate data and citizen participation mechanisms, as well as monitoring and evaluation processes for DRM.

 Risk Identification and Knowledge

-It refers to the existence of a regulatory, institutional and budgetary framework that facilitates the continuous development of risk analysis, a tool that makes it possible to identify risk factors and causes and evaluate the probable damages and losses to be caused by natural events.
+It refers to the existence of regulatory, institutional and budgetary frameworks that facilitate the continued development of risk analysis in order to identify risk factors and causes and evaluate probable damages and losses caused by natural events.

-It refers to the existence of a regulatory, institutional and budgetary framework that enables the timely and appropriate intervention in the causes that generate the conditions of vulnerability.
+It refers to the existence of regulatory, institutional and budgetary frameworks that enable the timely and appropriate intervention to mitigate the causes that generate vulnerability conditions.

-It refers to the existence of a regulatory, institutional and budgetary framework that enables the implementation of mechanisms for a quick and appropriate response to an event or imminent event of an emergency situation.
+It refers to the existence of regulatory, institutional and budgetary frameworks that enable the implementation of mechanisms aimed at a quick and appropriate response in the event of an emergency situation, imminent or otherwise.

-It refers to the existence of a regulatory, institutional and budgetary framework that enables the implementation of mechanisms to reestablish livelihoods, basic services and infrastructure in such a way that reduces the improvisation, inefficiency and ineffectiveness in the post disaster recovery processes.
+It refers to the existence of regulatory, institutional and budgetary frameworks that enable the implementation of mechanisms aimed at reestablishing livelihoods, basic services and infrastructure so that improvisation, inefficiencies and ineffectiveness in post-disaster recovery processes be reduced.

-It refers to the existence of a regulatory, institutional and budgetary framework that enables the design and implementation of a suitable structure for the retention and transfer of disaster risk.
+It refers to the existence of regulatory, institutional and budgetary frameworks that enable the design and implementation of appropriate structures for the retention and transfer of disaster risk.

-Corresponds to the appropriate response and post-disaster recovery, which depends on the level of preparedness of the operating institutions and the community.
-It aims to respond effectively and efficiently when the risk has already materialized and it has not been possible to prevent the impact of dangerous phenomena.
-Its effectiveness implies a real organization, capacity and operational planning of institutions and the various social actors involved in case of disaster.
+This component corresponds to the appropriate post-disaster response and recovery, which depend on the level of preparedness of the operating institutions and the community.
+Disaster management aims to respond effectively once the risk has already materialized and it has not been possible to prevent the impact of dangerous phenomena.
+Its effectiveness implies a tangible organization, capacity and operational planning of institutions and the various stakeholders involved in the event of a disaster.

-It involves the adequate allocation and use of financial resources for the disaster management and implementation of appropriate strategies for the retention and transfer of losses associated with disasters.
+This component evaluates the adequate allocation and use of financial resources for disaster management as well as the implementation of appropriate strategies for the retention and transfer of disaster-related losses.